 Danielle Lennox-Heichman is an NEC Prep and Project STEP alumna attending from 1995-2009 when she graduated high school from Boston Arts Academy.
 She went on to study music performance (violin) at New York University.
 Danielle is currently the NEC Prep Office Coordinator.

-New England Conservatory undergraduate student; finalist in the Met Opera orchestra auditions in 2008.
+New England Conservatory; Bachelor’s Classical Performance; finalist in the Met Opera orchestra auditions in 2008.
+Currently, Music Teacher at Boston Arts Academy and Owner at MG Production.

 Studied with Michael Reynolds while at Project STEP.
 Lev received his Bachelor’s degree in History and Literature from Harvard University; he received his Master’s degree in cello performance from New England Conservatory.
 During his higher education, he studied with Paul Katz and and Yeesun Kim.